mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/TF2w.png
    :width: 5cm

-Other configurations can be acheived by inverting or mirroring.
+Other configurations can be achieved by inverting or mirroring.

 .. literalinclude:: examples/schematics/TF2wi.sch